 Hooks keep bait attached to the line, and the fish to the bait.
 Some hooks are made to be used right out of the package with live or artificial baits.
 Others are made available to customize or replace lost or damaged hooks from lures.
 Special hooks are made for tying flies for fly fishing.
 Weights and sinkers offers lead, tin, and tungsten weights in general purpose and specific styles for drop shot, trolling, fly, float, and bottom fishing with bait.
 They can be tied, pinched, and clipped to the line as needed.
 Floats, bobbers and indicators are used for suspending baits, jigs, or flies.
 This gives an angler the ability to control depths and be aware of the bait’s location when fish bite.
 Swivels and snaps are the parts which allow movement of lures to keep the line from twisting in undesirable ways, to change lures and baits quickly, and to create unique and varied bait and lure presentations.
 Split rings allow increased motion of lures and the ability to change parts without significant alteration of spinners and lures, and the crimping sleeves needed to terminate wire fishing line.
 Bait rigs can be described as pre-tied leaders with hooks, beads, snaps and swivels for catching baitfish and panfish, or as predator rigs for offering live bait to pike, muskie and walleye.

-The top brands of terminal tackle at FishUSA are SPRO, Water Gremlin, Eagle Claw and Mustad.
+Popular brands of terminal tackle available at FishUSA are SPRO, Water Gremlin, Eagle Claw, Mustad, and more.